-18. Rather, there is a mountain of evidence that substantiates the allegations made herein, including statements made on or in recorded calls and meetings, as well as screenshots of emails, messages, presentations and other documents that establish the merits of Ms. Puris' claims and the liability of the named Defendants.1 to-day minutia of TTI than January 2022 termination of Ms. Puris'-then supervisor, Nick Tran,
+- 18. Rather, there is a mountain of evidence that substantiates the allegations made herein, including statements made on or in recorded calls and meetings, as well as screenshots of emails, messages, presentations and other documents that establish the merits of Ms. Puris' claims and the liability of the named Defendants.2 - By way of one prominent example of BDL's continued involvement in the day-to-19. day minutia of TTI, see the January 2022 termination of Ms. Puris'-then supervisor, Nick Tran, TTI's former Global Head of Marketing. - As is laid out in significant detail below, Mr. Tran's employment like Ms. 20.
+Puris', his direct report - was controlled completely by BDL's executive leaders.
+At one point the micromanagement over his "in the weeds" marketing decisions for TikTok became so overbearing that, as described by Mr. Tran: